 Sanding away the chiseled surface gets rid of rust.
 You are allowed to hand sand and use a power sander.
 Make sure you have protective wear before you start working on the surface.
 The rust turns airborne, and that causes sickness.

-Your eyes have to be protected by goggles and the skin by gloves.
+Goggles must protect your eyes, and your skin with gloves.
 A dust mask prevents you from breathing in the sanded particles.
-As you are about to start sanding, the heaviness of rust tells you the course of the sandpaper.
+As you start sanding, the heaviness of rust tells you the course of the sandpaper.

 50-grit range sandpaper removes heavy dust.
 An extra-fine grit paper gives you a smooth finish.
-Steel wool substitutes sandpaper as you also start with coarse wool and fine wool for finishing.
+Steel wool substitutes sandpaper; you also start with coarse and fine wool for finishing.

 Wiping off excess moisture

-You are not going to wipe off moisture using a cloth all the time.
+You will not wipe off moisture using a cloth all the time.
 Wipe off the moisture to control humidity on your chisel.
 Add a moisture-absorbing gel pack to your chisel.
 That is a silica-gel desiccant that absorbs excess moisture and reduces the humidity level in enclosed areas.

-Enclosed areas do not have a ventilation system or airflow that gets rid of moisture.
-If you stay in a humid climate and our space does not get enough airflow, a dehumidifier or fan is ideal for use.
+Enclosed areas do not have a ventilation system or airflow that removes moisture.
+A dehumidifier or fan is ideal for use if you stay in a humid climate and your space does not get enough airflow.
 Absorbing gels are in white packages that are in your shoebox.